Disney Lorcana: Dual-ink cards

 Starting with the Archazia's Island expansion, cards may be released having two types of ink compared with cards released up until this expansion having only one ink type.
 The first dual-ink card will be Belle, Mechanic Extraordinaire, which will be part Sapphire and Ruby ink types.
 Dual-ink type cards do not appear to have any additional abilities attached to them, but some speculate that these cards may accommodate limitations within different ink types.
 Moreover, dual-ink cards don't appear to be more powerful nor be more difficult to play.

 Illumineer's Quest

 Illumineer's Quest is a series of standalone games within the Lorcana franchise.
-The first installment, Illumineer's Quest: Deep Trouble, launched alongside the fourth set, "Ursula’s Return".
+The first installment, Illumineer's Quest: Deep Trouble, launched alongside the fourth set, "Ursula's Return".
 Deep Trouble can be played solo or cooperatively, with players working together to defeat Ursula, who is controlled by an automated system guided by a set of rules.
 The core gameplay follows the standard Lorcana rules and the challenge can be adjusted with four different difficulty levels.
 The second installment in the series, Illumineer's Quest: Palace Heist, was released alongside the "Reign of Jafar" expansion.

+Pack Rush play format

+Brand manager and co-designer Ryan Miller developed "Pack Rush" as an alternative play format for Lorcana.
+To play, it requires four sealed packs between two players.
+Each player gets two packs, which they open to create their deck.
+The two marketing cards from the two packs are used as immediate ink.
+The game ends when one player wins fifteen lore points instead of the usual twenty lore points.
+Miller says that this play format is designed for quicker play and novelty to all players of all skill types because the cards come from sealed packs.